 “Mobility is the most effective method to start the Higher Education harmonisation process within the ASEAN region.” – ASEAN Stakeholders

 As student mobility plays an important role in the further internationalisation and harmonisation of higher education, one of SHARE’s components is a scholarship programme for intra-ASEAN and ASEAN-EU mobility to test the application of credit transfer systems (ACTS and AECTS).
 The SHARE partner, Nuffic, is implementing this scholarship programme through short-term (one semester) exchange of students with scholarships.
-This will be done by providing approximately 500 scholarships, of which 400 scholarships are allocated for intra-ASEAN mobility and 100 scholarships for ASEAN-EU mobility.
+Through 2016-2020, this has been done by providing approximately 500 scholarships.
+During the extension phase, SHARE will support 300 more students before the end of 2022.

 - Cambodia: Royal University of Phnom Penh, University of Cambodia, Phnom Penh International University, National University of Management Cambodia